 - Get your copy sorted.
 People won’t click if your associated content doesn’t sell it, too.
 Even if it’s just a title, keep it on-point and interesting.

-This one speaks for itself.
-Sure, there’s no silver bullet for upping social shares, but here are some decent tips:
+The answer to improving some core video metrics is pretty obvious… Especially this one.
+Sure, there’s no silver bullet for upping social shares, but here are some decent tips for your social videos:

 - Don’t be backwards in coming forward.
 Ask people to share your video to prompt discussion or opinions.
 Even if it’s bad feedback, at least you can have that on board for next time.